Last updated 15 Jul 2026, 19:51 UTC · updated through the trading day

 Microsoft Fear and Greed Index Today

-The Microsoft Fear and Greed Index today is 23/100, showing Fear.
+The Microsoft Fear and Greed Index today is 55/100, showing Neutral.
 CFGI measures current Microsoft market sentiment using live market data and proprietary behavioural models.

 Live Microsoft Fear and Greed Index